Print

 • Be sure to use a small amount of kitchen bouquet; it only takes a dab to brown, and you don't want to use too much, or it will alter the gumbo flavor.

-• Season gumbo with Cajun seasoning at the end of the cooking time.
+• Season the gumbo with Cajun seasoning at the end of cooking.

 Recipe Card powered byTasty Recipes